Towards a Perceptual Evaluation Framework for Lighting Estimation: Evaluating lighting estimation methods with perceptual data

 \subsection{Data processing}

 Since observers were asked to select an image produced by a particular lighting estimation method, we assign, for each method, a \num{1} if its result was selected and a \num{0} otherwise.
-For each of the individual experiments, the resulting scores for the lighting estimation methods are computed according to the Thurstone Case V Law of Comparative Judgement model~\cite{thurstone2017} and are shown in \cref{fig:psychophysical_experiment_in_and_out_results_all_observers_per_method}.
-This method receives as input a matrix $\vb{C} \in \mathbb{R}^{N \times N}$ of paired comparison data, where element $\vb{C}_{i,j}$ indicates how many times method $i$ was preferred over method $j$, and outputs a scaling score for all $N$ methods compared.
-This score is defined such that a higher value indicates higher observer preference, with a sum over all methods of 0 (so methods that are consistently not preferred get a negative score).
-We compute the score individually for all images from a scene (set of stimuli images produced by all $N$ lighting estimation methods with the same scene given as input).
+For each of the individual experiments, the resulting $z$-scores for the lighting estimation methods are computed according to the Thurstone Case V Law of Comparative Judgement model~\cite{thurstone2017} and are shown in \cref{fig:psychophysical_experiment_in_and_out_results_all_observers_per_method}.
+This method receives as input a matrix $\vb{C} \in \mathbb{R}^{N \times N}$ of paired comparison data, where element $\vb{C}_{i,j}$ indicates how many times method $i$ was preferred over method $j$, and outputs a scaling $z$-score for all $N$ methods compared.
+This $z$-score is defined such that a higher value indicates higher observer preference, with a sum over all methods of 0 (so methods that are consistently not preferred get a negative value).
+We compute the $z$-score individually for all images from a scene (set of stimuli images produced by all $N$ lighting estimation methods with the same scene given as input).
 The mean across all scenes is then taken to describe the performance of each method in a specific experiment.

 The uncertainties, illustrated as error bars in \cref{fig:psychophysical_experiment_in_and_out_results_all_observers_per_method}, correspond to the \SI{95}{\%} confidence interval using Montag's method \cite{Montag2006}.
+These confirm that the number of participants is sufficient, as statistical significance is reached (indicated by the horizontal brackets) for most of the experiments.
+However, the uncertainty is higher for the outdoor experiments, as it is only proportional to the number of observers.
+We also compute Fleiss' $\kappa$~\cite{fleiss1971measuring} and Kuder-Richardson-20 (KR20)~\cite{kuder1937theory} between the data of each observers to demonstrate the agreement and consistency, respectively, in the supplementary material, which confirm that the number of participants for the outdoor experiment is sufficient.